Claus Høj Jensen

 Claus Høj Jensen is a Danish sailor and sail maker.
 He is competing in the Dragon, H-boat, Yngling and OK classes.
 He is the son of Poul Richard Høj Jensen.
+Høj Jensen represents Herslev Strand Sejlklub.
+He runs the sail making loft Høj Jensen Sails.

-H-Boat
+Claus Høj Jensen has won the H-boat Danish Championship 9 times.

-Claus Høj Jensen has won the Danish championship in H-boat 9 times.
-Their team spinnaker carries a golden star for each World championship they have won.
+In 2018, he took his ninth H-boat World Championship title during competitions in Struer.